curveball/website/collections/_middleware/static.md

 ### Options

-- `staticDir`: Absolute path to assets directory.
+- `staticDir` &ndash; Absolute path to assets directory.
 Assets cannot be served above this directory.
-- `pathPrefix`: Request path to match if it differs from the static directory.
+- `pathPrefix` &ndash; Request path to match if it differs from the static directory.
-- `maxAge`: If specified, this will cause a `Cache-Control: max-age=n` header to be added, where `n` is the value of `maxAge`.
+- `maxAge` &ndash; If specified, this will cause a `Cache-Control: max-age=n` header to be added, where `n` is the value of `maxAge`.